JacekDubikowski/build-your-own-framework/readme.md

 * Event and EventId
 * Participant and ParticipantId

-and its goal is to call `participationService.participate(...)`.
+The application is going to be quite simple.
+So maybe you can skip using frameworks?

+## Part 1 - Problem

+### No framework at all

+In the real world, you probably won't use the main method for the application.
+However, we will use the main method to keep things simple.

-It could look like the below [code](/testapp/src/main/java/io/jd/testapp/NoFrameworkApp.java):
+The main method of the mentioned application could look like the below [code](/testapp/src/main/java/io/jd/testapp/NoFrameworkApp.java):

 ```java
 public class NoFrameworkApp {